 Diazepam withdrawal plan

-A common plan is to switch from whatever benzodiazepine tablet or Z drug that you are taking to diazepam.
+Often, coming off benzodiazepines and Z drugs is just a matter of very slowly reducing them.
+Sometimes, however, this isn't possible because of the type of tablet you are taking.
+In this situation a common plan is to switch from whatever benzodiazepine tablet or Z drug you are taking to diazepam.
 Diazepam is a 'long-acting' benzodiazepine that is commonly used.
 With diazepam, the dose can be altered very gradually and with greater ease compared to other benzodiazepines.

 Your doctor will be able to prescribe the dose of diazepam equivalent to the dose of your particular type of benzodiazepine or Z drug.
 After this, you can decide with your doctor a plan of how to reduce the dose gradually.
+You and your doctor will make a plan you are both comfortable with.
+This can be flexible so you can come off your medication more quickly or more slowly depending on how you are feeling.
 A common plan is to reduce the dose by a small amount every 1-2 weeks.
 The amount the dose is reduced at each step may vary, depending on how large a dose you are taking to start with.
 Also, the last few dose reductions before finally stopping completely may be less than the original dose reductions, and done more gradually.

 The gradual reduction of dose keeps any withdrawal symptoms to a minimum.

-Sometimes other medication may be prescribed to help you cope with symptoms while you are coming off benzodiazepines.
-For example, you may be offered antidepressants if depression emerges whilst you are on a withdrawal programme, or beta-blockers if you need help to control anxiety.
+Occasionally other medication may be prescribed to help you cope with symptoms while you are coming off benzodiazepines.
+For example, you may be offered antidepressants if depression emerges whilst you are on a withdrawal programme.
+If anxiety is a problem, sometimes you may be prescribed a tablet called a beta-blocker, such as propranolol.

 Some tips that may help